 Effect of noise on hearing

 Or to put it another way, 'why employees should give a damn about this'.
+Although it is hard to say that without sounding like a 1950s belle from South Carolina.

 Risk versus inevitability

 One part to highlight for the ever-jaded employee all too used to hearing about 'risk' and 'chances of an injury' is that in high noise exposures they can pretty much forget about 'risk'.
-It's not like manual handing where someone may do the job for five years and have a knackered back whereas someone else may do it for 40 years and be absolutely fine, in high noise exposures they will have a problem, it's just a question of how much of a problem.
+It's not like manual handing where someone may do the job for five years and have a knackered back while someone else may do it for 40 years and be absolutely fine, in high noise exposures they will have a problem, it's just a question of how much of a problem.

 As the ears respond physically to noise it is like all physical things, and some can take more of it than others, but with repeated exposures everyone will start to suffer.